6 Building Font Projects

 smith alltests

-There are times, especially if you’ve changed the project wscript, when you need to wipe the results clean of any temporary artifacts.
-If at any time you want to start with a fresh build, run:
+There are times, especially if you’ve changed the project wscript, when you need to wipe the results clean of any temporary artifacts, cache or config files.
+If at any time you want to start with a fresh build, type:

 smith distclean